The Heart of Compassion: Animal Shelters and Their Vital Role in Society

 • Public Awareness: Many people are unaware of the vast number of adoptable pets in shelters.
 Misinformation and stereotypes often prevent potential adopters from considering shelter animals.

-See also Animal Shelter: A Beacon of Hope for Homeless Animals
+See also Riverside Animal Shelter: A Haven for Animals and Their Heroes

 How to Support Your Local Animal Shelter